 Sample Short-Term Lease Clauses

 A short-term lease has most of the same clauses as a long-term lease agreement.
 The biggest difference is the length of the lease agreement.
 Below you will find three samples lease clauses.
 Actual terms will vary based on local law and regulation.

-- The Lease will begin on _______ and will continue as a month to month tenancy until either the Landlord or the Tenant terminate the Lease by giving the appropriate written Notice to Vacate.
+- The Lease will begin on _______ and will continue as a month-to-month tenancy until either the Landlord or the Tenant terminate the Lease by giving the appropriate written Notice to Vacate.

-- The Landlord may increase the Tenant’s rent by providing the Tenant with a Notice of Rent Increase at least 30 days’ prior to lease renewal.
+- The Landlord may increase the Tenant’s rent by providing the Tenant with a Notice of Rent Increase at least 30 days prior to lease renewal.

 - If the Landlord or Tenant wishes to terminate the Lease, the terminating party must give proper written notice.
 In the absence of a breach of lease, this notice must be made in writing 30 days prior to desired lease termination.